Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 The Kuvasz is a flock-guarding dog that originates from Hungary.
 When kept as a pet, they are very protective of their humans.
 They need plenty of space, however, and while they do not necessarily need lots of long walks or runs every day, they do need the opportunity to charge around once or twice a day.

 They are not suited to life in an apartment, and given their need to inform you of anything and everything that might be approaching, they are best suited to properties that are not near their neighbors.
-Despite this, they are kind and gentle dogs, forgiving, and patient with their owners.
+Despite this, they are kind and gentle dogs and patient with their owners.

 They are also highly independent and tend to do best when allowed to think for themselves.
 As a result, they can prove difficult to train.
 They are not considered suitable for first-time owners, because of this combination of guarding and independence.

-The Kuvasz is not a particularly well-known breed, although he is still a popular working dog in his home country of Hungary.
-As such, he can be a difficult dog to find.
-He is large in size, and this combined with his independence means that you may find one in a shelter, however, this is unlikely simply because there are not too many of this breed around.
+The Kuvasz is not a particularly well-known breed, although they are still a popular working dog in their home country of Hungary.
+As such, they can be a difficult dog to find.
+They are large, and this combined with their independence means that you may find one in a shelter; however, this is unlikely simply because there are not too many of this breed around.

 When buying a Kuvasz, you will probably have to travel.
 You should also do your homework to ensure that you use a reputable breeder.
 They will ensure that the parents have had proper health screening, and they will keep parents and puppies in good condition in a good environment.
 This breed is an independent dog, and if they are not socialized and do not learn good socialization skills from their mother when they are young, they can be very difficult to handle when they get older, too.